sharry09/Tribute-Page/README.md

 # Tribute-Page
- Building a tribute page is the first project in the Responsive web Design Course offered by FreeCodeCamp
+ Building a tribute page is the first project in  Responsive web Design Course offered by FreeCodeCamp